-In early 2016 there were an estimated 2.3 million homeschooled students in the United States and this amount appears to be growing each year (Ray).
-The reason why more and more families are choosing this educational option are many to be sure, but one of the prime reasons is the failure of our modern educational system, not only when it comes to academic performance, but also because our schools are becoming less safe for the physical, mental, emotional, and spiritual health of our students.
-Some studies number the United States 30th in math, 19th in science, and 38th overall in academic assessment among 71 similarly industrialized nations (DeSilva).
-Character training and addressing issues of the heart are not part of our curriculum any more; this is evident by the alarming violence and immorality so rampant on school campuses today.
+In early 2016 there were an estimated 2.3 million homeschooled students in the United States, and this amount appears to be growing.
+The reason why more and more families choose this educational option are many, but one of the primary reasons is the failure of our modern educational system.
+Not only is academic performance declining, but our schools are becoming less safe for our students, physically, mentally, emotionally, and spiritually.

-A close examination of modern education reveals that it is really not education at all and bears at least three fundamental flaws; the incorrect focus on right knowing instead of right being, the absence of the discipline of learning how to think logically, discern truth, get knowledge, and how to communicate it winsomely, and the disintegration of all subjects, not teaching proper relationships, cause and effect, and how all things in the created world fit together and are stamped with the fingerprint of the Creator.
+A close examination of modern education reveals that it is not education at all.
+Our current system bears at least three fundamental flaws: the incorrect focus on right knowing instead of right being, the lack of instruction in how to discern truth and communicate it winsomely, and the disintegration of subjects, not teaching how all things fit together and are stamped with the fingerprint of the Creator.